ElaFinIta/maze/README.md

 ## Steps:

-1. Create a maze in the form of a matrix of N. For example a matrix of 4 is a table, or grid of 4 rows and 4 columns.
+1. - [x] Create a maze in the form of a matrix of N. For example a matrix of 4 is a table, or grid of 4 rows and 4 columns.

-2. Randomly set every cell to either 1, meaning free/walkable, or 0, meaning blocked.
+2. - [x] Set every cell to either 0, meaning free/walkable, or 1, meaning blocked.
 The starting point is always the top left of the maze, with coordinates i=0 and j=0.
 The destination is always the bottom right of the maze, with coordinates i=length of the maze - 1 and j=length of the maze - 1

+- [ ] set starting and finishing cell to 0
+- [ ]
+- [ ]
+- [ ]
+- [ ]